narcotic-sh/senko/README.md

 The following modifications have been made:
 - VAD model has been swapped from FSMN-VAD to either Pyannote [segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) or [Silero VAD](https://github.com/snakers4/silero-vad)
-- Fbank feature extraction is done fully upfront, in C++, using all available CPU cores
+- Fbank feature extraction is done fully upfront.
+On CUDA it uses [kaldifeat](https://github.com/csukuangfj/kaldifeat) on the GPU (falls back to the C++ CPU extractor if the package is unavailable); on CPU/CoreML it uses the existing C++ implementation and all available CPU cores
 - Batched inference of CAM++ embedding model
 - Clustering when on NVIDIA (with a GPU of CUDA compute capability 7.0+) can be done on the GPU through [RAPIDS](https://docs.rapids.ai/api/cuml/stable/zero-code-change/)